Symmetry energy effects on isovector properties of neutron rich nuclei with a Thomas-Fermi approach: Results and Discussion

 \section{Results and Discussion}

 We employ a variational approach to study the effect of the symmetry energy on isovector properties of various medium and heavy nuclei.
 The method, even its simplicity, has the advantage that the dependence of the asymmetry function $\alpha(r)$ on the symmetry energy, and the Coulomb potential, are introduced explicitly.
 More specifically, the total energy density of the nucleus consists of the nuclear and Coulomb contributions.
 The nuclear term consists of two parts i.e. the symmetric nuclear matter and also the asymmetry energy one.
 In order to be able to study the effects of the symmetry energy we parameterized suitably the related expression.
+It is noted that the results obtained in the present study are based on the assumption given in Eq.~(\ref{esym-1}) where accordingly the main parameters $L$ and $J$ are linearly related, that is $L=3\gamma J$.
 We study the dependence of the neutron skin thickness $R_{skin}$ and the asymmetry coefficient $a_A$ on the slope $L$ of the SE at the saturation density $\rho_0$.
 In the present method the asymmetry function $\alpha(r)$ is treated as a variational function and the total density $\rho(r)$ as a trial function.
 For each $\rho(r)$ the corresponding $\alpha(r)$ and the total energy are found.
 The process continues up to find the function $\rho$ which minimizes the total energy.
 All the relevant quantities, which are functionals of $\rho(r)$, $\alpha(r)$ and $S(\rho)$, are easily calculated.

 The outline of our approach is the following: We start from the general relation $R=r_0A^{1/3}$ which gives an averaged estimate of the nuclear radius and accordingly we consider a Fermi form for the total density distribution $\rho(r)$ \cite{Hasse-88}.
 Afterwards, for a fixed $\rho(r)$ the asymmetry function is rearranged accordingly so that the total energy of the nucleus is the lowest one.